-TCNY 2020 (PDF) is the City's blueprint for giving everyone the chance to live a healthier life.
-Its goal is twofold — to improve every community's health, and to make greater strides in groups with the worst health outcomes, so that our city becomes a more equitable place for everyone.
-Unlike previous Take Care New York plans, TCNY 2020 looks at traditional health factors as well as social factors, like how many people in a community graduated from high school or go to jail.
+Take Care New York (TCNY) 2020 (PDF) is the City's blueprint for giving everyone the chance to live a healthier life.
+Its aim is to improve every community's health, especially among groups with the worst health outcomes, so that our city becomes a more equitable place for everyone.
+TCNY 2020 looks at traditional health factors, as well as social factors, such as how many people in a community graduated from high school or go to jail.

 The Health Department has held dozens of community consultations to find out what issues community members see as most urgent in their neighborhoods.
 We heard from more than 1,000 New Yorkers about TCNY 2020 goals and local priorities for change.
 Based on those meetings, we developed a list of the top health priorities for each community.